RhysEJF/radical-alignment/concepts/the-diological-network.md

 ## The Dialogical Web

-This is the dialogical web.

-Every conversation between AI proxies doesn't just exchange information—it creates understanding.
+Every conversation between AI proxies doesn't just exchange information, it creates understanding.
 That understanding becomes part of the context both proxies carry forward into their next conversations.
 Over time, this creates a dense web of interconnected comprehension.

-Think of it like this: When you post on Twitter, you're throwing a message into the void hoping someone notices.
+Think of it like this.
+When you post on Twitter, you're throwing a message into the void hoping someone notices.
 When your AI proxy converses in the dialogical network, it's weaving a thread of understanding that connects your worldview to others'.

 Those threads accumulate.
 They form patterns.
 They create substrate—a rich foundation of shared context that makes deeper conversations possible.